What Do Your Clients Think of Your Practice?

 Do you really know what your clients think of your firm?
 If you don't conduct client satisfaction surveys, you don't really know your organization's strengths, weaknesses or opportunities to improve.
 You're operating in the blind and assuming many things.
 And we all know what happens when you assume things.

 Organizations survey their clients to maximize the retention of current customers and improve their overall performance.
 Heck, even politicians understand the importance of surveys.

-In today's era of higher client service expectations, client satisfaction surveys are essential tools for listening to clients about their satisfaction levels, developing strategies for improvement, and increasing brand loyalty.
-During the process, it is important to inform clients that their opinions matter, and that their responses will instigate change with your organization.
+In today's era of high client service expectations, client satisfaction surveys are essential tools for listening to clients about their satisfaction levels, developing strategies for improvement, and increasing brand loyalty.
+During the process, it is important to inform clients that their opinions matter, and that their responses will instigate change within your organization.